eclipse-dataplane-core/dataplane-sdk-net/README.md

 named" `HttpClient` (name = `"SdkHttpClient"`).
 As a general rule of thumb, client code should:

-* use _named_ `HttpClient` objects by using `IHttpClientFactory.CreateClient("SdkHttpClient")` when making HTTP requests to the DataPlane Signaling Api, the Control API or other control plane APIs
+* use _named_ `HttpClient` objects by using `IHttpClientFactory.CreateClient("SdkHttpClient")` when making HTTP requests to the DataPlane Signaling Api, or other control plane APIs
-* use _unnamed_ `HttpClient` objects when making arbitrary HTTP requests to external services, like an IdP
+* use _unnamed_ `HttpClient` objects when making arbitrary HTTP requests to external services, like an IdP or third-party APIs

 ## 3. Usage (core only)

 In situations where the built-in API server for DataPlane Signaling cannot be used, it may be an option to use only the `DataPlane.Sdk.Core` module.
 While this will forego all API controllers, authentication and authorization, it will still provide core services and persistence.
 To do that, add the `DataPlane.Sdk.Core` package to your .NET project:
 `dotnet add package DataPlane.Sdk.Core --version 0.0.1-alpha`.